Chapter 5 : Freedom

 “Yes, because you were handling it so gracefully before I came to your rescue.”
 Draco pocketed his wand and straightened his robes, gaining a few judging glances.

 Anaxandra brushed Draco off, shoving him aside as she walked in to the ice cream parlour.

-Taking a seat at a booth in the corner of the room near the entrance, he watched as she ordered what seemed to be a couple scoops of vanilla ice-cream, paid, then rushed over with a look of wonder in her eyes.
+Draco tossed a few coins Anaxandra’s way and watched as she ordered what seemed to be a couple scoops of vanilla ice-cream, paid, then rushed over with a look of wonder in her eyes.
 She almost looked dreamy.